hkaest/dbus-opendtu-DC-load/README.md

 The remaining logic is available open source from Victron and others.
 To make the differences more visible, the fork has been detachted (requested via GitHub virtual assistant).

 > [!WARNING]
 > This project is used in an private environment.
 It is based on open source code (licenses).
-Nevertheless, using this code in an commercial application may still violate some non-open-source licenses.
+Nevertheless, using this code or parts of it in an commercial application may still violate some non-open-source licenses.

 The intention of this project is to integrate the Hoymiles micro inverter connected to the battery into the GX system and control them by the grid meter.
 As grid meter a shelly EM is used.

 A HM as DC System to see the temperature and to be part of "Has DC system".
 The DTU set value for the AC side watt as AUX voltage.
 ![title-image](img/DCloadGX.png)
 This picture shows the representation of a com.victronenergy.dcload in the remote console.
-Since the topic is DC-load :-)

 The solution tracks all HM inverters in one class, since the all inverters are accessed via one DTU.
 This way only a single http request is required to get the data for all HMs from the DTU.